logaretm/vee-validate/README.md

 - **🍞 Easy:** Declarative validation that is familiar and easy to setup
 - **🧘‍♀️ Flexible:** Synchronous, Asynchronous, field-level or form-level validation
 - **⚡️ Fast:** Build faster forms faster with intuitive API and small footprint
-- **🏏 Minimal:** Only handles the complicated and painful form concerns, gives you full control over everything else
+- **🏏 Minimal:** Only handles the complicated form concerns, gives you full control over everything else
-- **🍤 Tiny:** Small footprint < 5kb which makes your apps faster to load
 - **😎 UI Agnostic:** Works with native HTML elements or your favorite UI library components
-- **🦾 Progressive:** Works with any setup whether you use Vue.js as a progressive enhancement or in a complex setup
+- **🦾 Progressive:** Works whether you use Vue.js as a progressive enhancement or in a complex setup
 - **✅ Built-in Rules:** Companion lib with 25+ Rules that covers most needs in most web applications
 - **🌐 i18n:** 45+ locales for built-in rules contributed by developers from all over the world